 If Your Cold Lingers, Here Are 13 Things It Could Mean

-If your cold symptoms won’t quit, you may have something more serious.
+If your cold symptoms won’t quit, you may have something else.
 Doctors explain what it could mean if you’ve got a lingering “cold.”

 You might still have a cold

-The first cause of a lingering cold, according to Satesh Bidaisee, DVM, MSPH, EdD, professor of public health and preventive medicine at St. George’s University in Grenada, West Indies, is the cold itself.
+The first cause of a lingering cold, according to Satesh Bidaisee, a professor of public health and preventive medicine at St. George’s University, is that you may just still have the cold itself.
 “The cold is a common health challenge for people around the world, especially in children who commonly experience the cold as often as once per month, and adults on average two to four times per year,” he says.
-“However, while the common cold is usually cleared within one week, any persistence of the cold for as long as beyond two weeks is considered lingering.”
+“However, while the common cold is usually cleared within one week, any persistence of the cold beyond two weeks is considered lingering.”
 These 13 household items raise your risk for cold and flu.

 You might have another cold

 Especially during cold season, you can catch a virus, fight it off, and then be exposed to an entirely new cold; the new virus and new symptoms can blend with the ones you just fought off and make it seem like one long illness.
-“There are literally hundreds of viruses that can cause a cold so it’s common to get more than one in a given year,” says Joshua Scott, MD, primary care sports medicine physician at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California.
-This is often the case with children.
+“There are literally hundreds of viruses that can cause a cold so it’s common to get more than one in a given year,” says Joshua Sc`ott, MD, a physician at the Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California, adding that this is often the case with children.
 Learn the difference between the cold and flu.

 It’s might be a side effect of your medication

-If you have a productive cough with clear or white phlegm that persists, Dr. Arthur says it may be due to chronic post nasal drainage, which tends to get worse at night when you’re lying down.
+If you have a productive cough with clear or white phlegm that persists, says Dr. Arthur, it may be due to chronic postnasal drainage, which tends to get worse at night when you’re lying down.
 “Often people complain of nasal congestion and having to clear their throat constantly,” she adds.
-“It may also be caused by allergies and get worse when the weather changes.”
+Post-nasal drainage is a common after-effect of the cold and can also be caused by allergies, weather changes, and other external factors, she says.
 Here are 7 reasons why you always feel stuffed up.

 It might be allergies

-A common cause of a runny nose and a cough that mimics a viral illness can be allergies triggered by your environment.
-“Depending on the season, allergic symptoms can last much longer and are often accompanied by itchy, watery eyes,” says Dr. Scott.
+A common cause of a runny nose and a cough that mimics a viral illness can be allergies triggered by your environment, says Dr. Scott.
+“Depending on the season, allergic symptoms can last much longer and are often accompanied by itchy, watery eyes,” he explains.
 “Tree pollen can often be high in the winter so symptoms of allergies can be at the same time as the ‘cold season.’”

 You might have bacterial sinusitis

 “Sometimes, as the viral illness starts to disappear, new symptoms like pressure in the sinuses, headache, and sometimes fever can occur,” explains Dr. Scott.
-“This happens when the congestion from a cold causes the right environment for bacteria to grow.”
+“This happens when the congestion from a cold causes the right environment for bacteria to grow, causing a sinus infection.”
 It most often occurs between ten to 14 days after the onset of a cold and requires a prescription from a doctor to clear up.
 Check out these clear signs you have a sinus infection.

 You might have asthma or COPD